Post-implant Education and Patient Care

 To switch between clinician-defined programs, the patient programmer must be held over the neurostimulator, against the clothing or skin.
 The programmer has an optional antenna attachment that facilitates neurostimulator programming when the patient finds the neurostimulator difficult to reach (e.g., with buttock placement of neurostimulator).

-Patients can become familiar with their programmer functions by reviewing the InterStim iCon Patient Programmer Patient Manual and watching a series of videos available on www.everyday-freedom.com/life.
-Those same videos also appear below.
+Patients can become familiar with their programmer functions by reviewing the InterStim iCon Patient Programmer Patient Manual and watching a series of videos available on www.everyday-freedom.com/life and YouTube.

 - Burks FN, Ananais C, Lajiness MJ, et al. Sacral Neuromodulation Reprogramming: Is It an Office Burden?
 International Urogynecology Journal.
 2008:19(8):1137-1140.